Kraftwerk's Florian Schneider 1947 – 2020: the NME obituary

 “Florian and Ralf worked in the studio in Düsseldorf for twelve or fourteen hours every day,” early Kraftwerk member Eberhard Kranemann recently told Uncut.
 “They did not want to see anyone else, it was like they were married.”

 So much of modern music emerged from Kling Klang.
-Considering themselves “workers” and keeping strict hours, Hütter and Schneider conceived and constructed many of the instruments and sound systems that they worked, as well as buying in then-cutting-edge synthesisers, drum machines and vocoders.
+Considering themselves “workers” and keeping strict hours, Hütter and Schneider conceived and constructed many of the instruments and sound systems that they worked with, as well as buying in then-cutting-edge synthesisers, drum machines and vocoders.
 They created a kind of sonic laboratory behind Kling Klang’s innocuous street shutters.

 The arrival of the Minimoog and EMS Synthi AKS gave the band a more disciplined structure, and the resultant fourth album, 1974’s ‘Autobahn’, exposed them to a wider global audience.
 An edit of the legendary title track – a sonic recreation of a journey on Germany’s first motorway right down to the sound of wheel on rumble strip – was a worldwide hit and the album hit the US and UK Top Fives.